 The term ApplySupported can be applied to an entity container or to structured types and describes the aggregation capabilities of the entity container or of collections of instances of the annotated structured types.
 If present, it implies that instances of the annotated structured type, or of structured types used in the annotated entity container, can contain dynamic properties as an effect of $apply even if they do not specify the OpenType attribute, see [OData-CSDL].
 The term has a complex type with the following properties:

 The Transformations collection lists all supported set transformations.
-Allowed values are the names of the standard transformations aggregate, topcount, topsum, toppercent, bottomcount, bottomsum, bottompercent, identity, concat, groupby, filter, and expand, or a namespace-qualified name identifying a service-defined bindable function.
+Allowed values are the names of the standard transformations introduced in section 3 and namespace-qualified names identifying a service-defined bindable function.
 If Transformations is omitted the server supports all transformations defined by this specification.

 The CustomAggregationMethods collection lists supported custom aggregation methods.
 Allowed values are namespace-qualified names identifying service-specific aggregation methods.
 If omitted, no custom aggregation methods are supported.